EGA-archive/beacon2-ri-tools-v2/README.md

 record_type='genomicVariation' # One between analysis, biosample, cohort, dataset, genomicVariation, individual or run collection_name='genomicVariations'
 ```
+Note: For *reference_genome* conf setting, you can only choose between NCBI36, GRCh37 and GRCh38 for genomic DNA.
+For mitochondrial DNA, the only options are GRCh37 or GRCh38, which will use the GenBank build (https://www.ncbi.nlm.nih.gov/nucleotide/NC_012920.1).
 Please, remember to make the datasetId match the id for your datasets.csv file.

 #### Generic config parameters